microcks/microcks.io/content/blog/microcks-realm-fix-for-apicurio.md

 mv microcks-realm.json microcks-realm.json.bkup
 ```

-- Rename the real file you downloaded above to microcks-realm.json.
+- Rename the realm file you downloaded above to `microcks-realm.json`.

 ```
 mv keycloak-microcks-realm-full.json microcks-realm.json
 ```

 These steps will ensure that you have the correct realm configuration to start the installation.
-Post this, follow the remaining instructions as-is in the APICurio docker-compose readme here https://github.com/Apicurio/apicurio-studio/blob/master/distro/docker-compose/Readme.md
+Once done, follow the remaining instructions as-is in the APICurio docker-compose readme here https://github.com/Apicurio/apicurio-studio/blob/master/distro/docker-compose/Readme.md

-#### Ensuring the "user" role is present correctly in the microcks-app client
+## Ensuring the "user" role is present correctly in the microcks-app client

-Once your installation is up and running, login to Keycloak with your admin credential and follow the following steps
+Once your installation is up and running, login to Keycloak with your admin credential and follow the following steps:

 * Click on Client->*microcks-app*.